-In order for the stove to burn at its best efficiency, the door must provide a perfect seal with the firebox.
+In order for the insert to burn at its best efficiency, the door must provide a perfect seal with the firebox.
+Therefore, the gasket should be inspected periodically to check for a good seal.
 The tightness of the door seal can be verified by closing and latching the door on a strip of paper.
 The test must be performed all around the door.
-If the paper slips out easily anywhere, or replace the gasket.
+If the paper slips out easily anywhere, either adjust the door or replace the gasket.